-A recent study by Allen, Shockley, and Poteat (2010) sought to investigate the feedback process in mentor-protégé relationships and the impact that feedback has on performance; particularly with regard to individuals exhibiting anxious attachment styles.
-Anxious attachment is one dimension used to describe bonds formed by (Brennan, Clark, & Shaver, 1998) in which individuals are “preoccupied with thoughts about relationships and the need for approval” (Allen, Shockly, & Poteat, 2010, p.
-74).
+A recent study (Allen, Shockley, & Poteat, 2010) sought to investigate the feedback process in mentor-protégé relationships and the impact that feedback has on performance, particularly with regard to individuals exhibiting anxious attachment styles.
+According to the authors, anxious attachment is when people are “preoccupied with thoughts about relationships and the need for approval.”
 These individuals typically have a more negative view of themselves and desire to protect themselves from failure and rejection.

-What it boils down to is this: Feedback is hugely important in mentor-protégé relationships in terms of both protégé development and organizational bottom-line and cannot be overstated to either party before or during the process.
-Other studies have addressed this issue over the years, but none to date have made the connection between feedback and performance (as opposed to the more typical outcome of job satisfaction).
+Feedback is hugely important in mentor-protégé relationships in terms of both protégé development and the organizational bottom-line.
 Results also suggest that organizations implementing mentoring programs need to be attentive to individual differences that may impact feedback-seeking and encourage mentors to work through this with their protégés as part of the experience.

 Allen, T. D., Shockley, K. M., & Poteat, L. (2010).
 Protégé anxiety attachment and feedback in mentoring relationships.
 Journal of Vocational Behavior, 77(1), 73–80.